compusolve-rsa/TestingGrounds/README.md

 ### TG 26.
 Now Guards, when they chasing Player and lost sight of player, they move to last known location of player.
 If they don't see player, they moving along their patrolling route.

+### TG 27.
+Fixed bug when 2 Guards chased each other and don't do anything after that.
+Now Guards ignore each other, patrolling route and chaising player.